mp-se/stirplate/README.md

 I have created a few classes to encapsulate the display, analog sensor, pwm control, blynk interface.
 This also enables me to simualate some of the functionallity without connecting all the cables.
 This simplifies the development.
 Just make sure you build the release target when flashing since the debug version use the simulated inputs for sensor and rpm.

 ## Configuration/Build

+I have not added a configuration option yet but thats a future feature.
+Until then you need to build the binaries for your setup and home network.

+I prefer to use Visual Studio Code with the extension PlatformIO which makes it quite easy to make a build.

 In order to compile the project and use WIFI/Blynk functionallity to work you need to create a file called src/mysecrets.h which contains your personal wifi and blynk settings.
 I used a local blynk server to minimize the latency/update speed.
 The code submits new data every 500ms.
 If you intend to use the blynk cloud it might be neccesary to update the code to submit data more seldom.